CaitlinMEvans/cse111/archery-practice-tracker/README.md

 Ensure you have Python 3 installed.
 Run the following command to install required libraries: pip install -r requirements.txt

+The requirements.txt has dependencies list so that you have all the needed items to run the program.

 ### 2. Set Up Environment Variables
 Create a .env file in the project root to store your Weather API key and default location:
 WEATHER_API_KEY=your_api_key_here